-- Describe how biological observations of 18th Century that lead to major discoveries. - Highlight the concepts of recessiveness and dominance during the passage of genetic material from parent to offspring - Classifyenzymes and distinguish between different mechanisms of enzyme action. - Identify DNA as a genetic material in the molecular basis of information transfer. - Identifyand classify single celled microorganisms
+- Describe how biological observations of 18th Century that lead to major discoveries. - Highlight the concepts of recessiveness and dominance during the passage of genetic material from parent to offspring - Classify enzymes and distinguish between different mechanisms of enzyme action. - Identify DNA as a genetic material in the molecular basis of information transfer. - Apply thermodynamic principles to biological systems. - Identify and classify single celled microorganisms